Jack Stephens (footballer): International career

-Stephens received his first call-up for the England under-18 side for a match against Poland in March 2012, playing the first half of the 3–0 win at Crewe Alexandra home ground Alexandra Stadium.
-Later in the year he made the step up to the under-19 team, making his debut on 26 September in a 3–0 win over Estonia in the qualifying stages of the 2013 European Championships, playing the full 90 minutes.
-He later played 45 minutes of the 6–0 win over the Faroe Islands on 28 September (after which he was replaced by fellow Southampton player Calum Chambers, who scored the sixth goal), the full 90 minutes of the 1–1 draw with Ukraine on 1 October, and the first half of the 13 November 1–0 friendly win over Finland which also featured Southampton midfielder James Ward-Prowse.
-Stephens made his debut for the England under-21 side on 12 November 2015 in a 0–0 draw against Bosnia and Herzegovina, but was sent off in the 72nd minute.
+Stephens received his first call-up for the England under-18 side for a match against Poland in March 2012, playing the first half of a 3–0 win at Crewe Alexandra's home ground Alexandra Stadium.
+Later in the year he made the step up to the under-19 team, making his debut on 26 September, in a 3–0 win over Estonia in the qualifying stages of the 2013 European Championships, playing the full 90 minutes.
+He later played 45 minutes of a 6–0 win over the Faroe Islands on 28 September (after which he was replaced by fellow Southampton player Calum Chambers, who scored the sixth goal), the full 90 minutes of a 1–1 draw with Ukraine on 1 October, and the first half of a 1–0 friendly win over Finland on 13 November, which also featured Southampton midfielder James Ward-Prowse.
+Stephens made his debut for the England under-21 side on 12 November 2015, in a 0–0 draw against Bosnia and Herzegovina, but was sent off in the 72nd minute.

 He was part of the team that won the 2016 Toulon Tournament, their first such win for 22 years.